How to Talk to Your Mechanic About Oil

 Just as it’s good to know the terms your mechanic uses when talking about oil, the same is true for every other part of your car, a lot of which can be complicated.
 Fortunately, there’s plenty of information at your disposal, and you can learn the difference between a brake rotor and a BEAN.
 A BEAN being the communication network used to control and monitor everything in the cabin and body.
 Then, when you talk to your mechanic, you’ll be able to understand what is being explained.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to talk to your mechanic about oil, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.